-The pack is with dual compression straps on the sides, the lower are with the inside-out design.
-You have all necessary ice axe/trekking pole loops on the lower part on the front.
+The pack is with dual compression straps on the sides, the lower are with an inside-out design.
+You have all the necessary ice axe/trekking pole loops on the lower part on the front.
 There are also 4 attachment rings on the lid where you can put your solar panel or fix any other piece of equipment.
 I have already mentioned the bottom compression straps.

 Materials & other features

 They use 210D nylon as the main fabric, and PES 600D at more exposed areas.
-Did you know that it was Deuter company who introduced nylon as the fabric for the first time in the backpack building industry?
+Did you know that it was Deuter company that introduced nylon as the fabric for the first time in the backpack building industry?
 This was in 1968, see more here.
 I already mentioned that the frame is steel, so more durable it cannot be.